denizzzka/dpq2/README.md

 --------

 ####Requirements:
-Currently code builds with compiler dmd 2.060 and GNU make
+Currently code builds with libpq 9.1.0, compiler dmd 2.060 and GNU make

 ####Debug version (with debugging symbols and asserts)
     make debug